LBiddiscombe/biddiscombe/src/_content/family-workout.md

 ---
 title: Family Workout
-description: A lockdown experiment to keep us active and to have some fun.
+description: A lockdown experiment to keep us active and to have some fun
 coverimg: '/images/family-workout-cover.jpg'
 date: '2023-06-26'
 tags: